SwetaAIS2024/singapore_foursquare_dataset/README.md

   --output-dir data/final_dataset \
   --log-level INFO

-# 6. Extract unique POIs from final dataset (with views/transactions/reviews)
+# 6. Extract unique POIs from final dataset (with views/transactions/reviews) This is needed for the dataset having the grouped categories
 python src/utils/poi_extraction_final.py

 # 7. Validate outputs by running the tests
 python tests/test_user_consistency.py
 ```